 Nowadays, most of the table tennis player will choose to play “shakehand”.
-It’s considered as the modern table tennis grip.
+It’s considered the modern table tennis grip.
 China is the only country that promotes the conventional “penhold style”.

 It’s important to keep the style of penhold because of its flexibility and variation.
 It is part of the beauty of table tennis.